lely-industries/lely-core/README.md

 This support can be disabled with the `--disable-cxx` option to `configure` or by defining the `LELY_NO_CXX` preprocessor macro.

+The memory pool allocator allocates its memory in pages.
+By default these pages are 64 KiB large and aligned on a 4 KiB boundary.
+For embedded systems this may be far too large.
+The `LELY_PAGE_SIZE` and `LELY_PAGE_ALIGNMENT` preprocessor macros can be used to set the size and alignment of memory pages (in bytes).

 Usage
 -----